cloude-google/agent-shutton/README.md

 ### Running the Agent in ADK Web mode

-From the command line of the working directory execute
+From the command line of the working directory execute the following command.

 ```bash
 adk web